czarcoin-staging/wherearemytokens/README.md

-# wherearemytokens

-Faris Huskovic

-# H1 Where Are My Tokens?
+# Where Are My Tokens?

 Scripts designed to automate the investigation of failed token conversions.
 The scripts are written in the Googlescript language.
 A Javascript variation used to interact with Google drive services.

-## H2 Prerequisites
+# Prerequisites

 In order to run the scripts,